Top 10 Evidence Based Foot Drop Strategies

 Wednesday, August 20th, 2025

-This handy user guide of the Top 10 interventions for Stroke rehabilitation are supported in the UK and Ireland National Clinical Guidelines for Stroke, the Australian and New Zealand Stroke guidelines and Canadian Stroke Recommendations for Best Practice.
+This handy user guide of the Top 10 interventions for Stroke rehabilitation are supported by the latest UK and Ireland National Clinical Guidelines for Stroke, the Australian and New Zealand Stroke guidelines and Canadian Stroke Recommendations for Best Practice.
 A full reference can be found at the bottom of this post.

-1.Electrical Stimulation : “NMES” or “FES”
+1. Electrical Stimulation : “NMES” or “FES

 What Is it ?